 Ramsey is not alone in advising people to buy term life and invest the difference, AKA BTID.
-The phrase BTID was first used by Primerica’s founder, Arthur L. Williams, Jr., who talked many people into choosing term life vs whole life insurance.
+The phrase BTID was first used by Primerica’s founder, Arthur L. Williams, Jr., who talked many people into choosing whole life insurance vs term.
 Today, most financial entertainers, such as Suze Orman, offer the same advice.

 Now, anytime you have a consensus recommending one thing it usually pays to ask a simple question—why?

-Truly, Wall St and Main Stream Media love the idea of buy term and invest the difference.
+Truly, Wall Street and the Main Stream Media love the idea of buy term and invest the difference.
 And since money flowing into Wall St comes from 401k plans invested in mutual funds, do you blame them?